ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/disk-expansion/resize-additional-disk.md

 # Resize an additional disk *(intermediate)*

-This documentation covers the process for getting Linux to recognize that one of the non-primary disks (not `/dev/sda`) has changed size, and to make that new space available for use.
+This guide covers the process for getting Linux to recognize that one of the non-primary disks (not `/dev/sda`) has changed size, and to make that new space available for use.

 ```eval_rst
 .. note::
    This article is for intermediate-level Linux administrators.
 If you're not comfortable with Linux and want to increase the amount of disk space assigned, the `add a new disk <add-disk.html>`_ method might be better for you.
 ```

-Once you've resized one of the disks in MyUKFast on a VM, we can proceed to check which underlying volume this has altered.
-In most cased the mapping is similar to `Disk 1` in MyUKFast matching with `sda`, and so on.
+Once you've resized one of the disks in MyUKFast on a virtual machine (VM), we can proceed to check which underlying volume this has altered.
+In most cases the mapping is similar to `Disk 1` in MyUKFast matching with `sda`, and so on.

 ## Rescan the SCSI hosts